jotaalvim/jotaalvim/README.md

-## About me
-Hey, my name is João Alvim.
-I’m a computer engineering master student with a love for programming and open-source software, to which I am trying to make more and more contributions.
+ My name is João Alvim.
+I'm in my first year of my masters degree in Formal Methods, Development Validation and Maintenance of Software at University of Minho.
+I love for programming and open-source software, to which I am trying to make more and more contributions.

-## Programming
 I was introduced to programming when I was 10 in coderdojo, starting with scratch and soon after beeing introduced to python.
 Many years later, in university, I got the chance to be a volunteer there, teaching young kids!
 Also in university, I discovered haskell, and since then, haskell has been my go to language.

-## Music
 I started learning the harpsichord when I was 6, but two years later I changed to piano.
-I studied piano until I entered university.
+I studied piano until I enrolled in university.
 Now I'm currently attending piano jazz lessons.

-## Programming & Music
 As a musician, I feel that Haskell and Music have an interesting connection.
 Both have a very special relationship between expressive power and clean notation, making them perfect for abstract and artistic thinking.

+Additionally Cofounded a Music Chamber group, Camerata Minhota at my university.
+Besides colaboratting for the Software Engineering Students Association CeSIUM helping them organize talks and events.
+Moreover, took charge as coach and manager of my university's chess club.

 <!---